graphile/graphile.github.io/src/pages/postgraphile/background-tasks.md

 ### Graphile Worker

-Graphile Worker is a natural fit for a PostGraphile stack due to it's PostgreSQL-first nature.
+Graphile Worker is a natural fit for a PostGraphile stack due to its PostgreSQL-first nature.
 It is a simple library that runs Node.js code (or any code Node.js can delegate to) when a task is queued within the database.
 Thanks to PostgreSQL's `LISTEN/NOTIFY` pubsub features, Graphile Worker is notified when a task is queued and can fetch, execute, and complete a trivial task in 2-3ms from when it was queued; this results in your system feeling very snappy.

-Graphile Worker stores tasks into it's own schema within PostgreSQL, and offers a simple SQL API to create jobs.
+Graphile Worker stores tasks into its own schema within PostgreSQL, and offers a simple SQL API to create jobs.
 Queueing a job might look like:

 ```sql